A joint effort from

 Through WSAF, funding partners address gender-based violence in agricultural value chains.

-With a combined investment till date of €2 million, the goal is to accelerate the scale of the UN Women ‘Global Women’s Safety Framework in Rural Spaces’ and ensure that ‘all women and girls are socially, economically, and politically empowered in rural spaces that are free from sexual harassment and other forms of violence’.
+With a combined investment till date of €2 million, the program accelerates the scale of the UN Women ‘Global Women’s Safety Framework in Rural Spaces’ and ensure that ‘all women and girls are socially, economically, and politically empowered in rural spaces that are free from sexual harassment and other forms of violence’.

-Initially, WSAF will start implementation in the tea sector in India (Assam, West Bengal).
+Initially, WSAF started implementation in the tea sector in India in Assam and West Bengal, and has expanded to Kerala and Tamil Nadu.

 The Fund was initiated by Unilever together with IDH.
 It is governed by a Steering Committee with representation from all funders.
 IDH manages the Fund, in addition to providing program management support.
 Women’s empowerment is both a social and economic imperative.